andrewdavidmackenzie/flow/README.md

 are related to adding web functionality, better example programs, packaging/distribution/install, and true distributed flow execution with flow partitioning based on resources and constraints.

+## Discuss
+I have started using the [discussions](https://github.com/andrewdavidmackenzie/flow/discussions) feature of GitHub, although it's just me here for now.
+If you have suggestions, questions or want to chat about the project or learn more, just go there and let me know!

 ## Contributing
 Refer to the [contributing](docs/developing/contributing.md) section of the book.